Unpacking The Hurt – And Healing – Of "Black Panther: Wakanda Forever"

 Wakanda Forever’s Complicated Politics

-Despite most of its neighboring countries being colonized by Europe — Wakanda is said to be located in East Africa near Somalia, Kenya, and Ethiopia — Wakanda’s utilization of vibranium allowed it to be unseen by and protected from foreign invaders seeking to lay claim to its government.
-Talokan has a similar origin story connected to vibranium but is an underwater kingdom that lies miles and miles beneath the ocean’s surface that is completely shrouded from prying eyes, and Namor would like to keep it that way; after all, being noticed by outsiders was the very thing that forced them to flee the surface world centuries ago to begin with.
-Though the risk of modern colonization is what drives much of both Wakanda and Talokan’s governing decisions, their respective approaches to said threat couldn’t be more different.
-Wakanda is perpetually on the defense, only participating in outside affairs when the safety of the entire universe is at stake (see the Infinity Stone arc) while Talokan is on the offense, preparing for a full-scale attack on the world.
+Despite most of its neighbouring countries being colonised by Europe — Wakanda is said to be located in East Africa near Somalia, Kenya and Ethiopia — Wakanda’s utilisation of vibranium allowed it to be unseen by and protected from foreign invaders seeking to lay claim to its government.
+Talokan has a similar origin story connected to vibranium but is an underwater kingdom that lies miles and miles beneath the ocean’s surface and is completely shrouded from prying eyes.
+Namor would like to keep it that way; after all, being noticed by outsiders was the very thing that forced them to flee the surface world centuries ago, to begin with.
+Though the risk of modern colonisation is what drives much of both Wakanda and Talokan’s governing decisions, their respective approaches to said threat couldn’t be more different.
+Wakanda is perpetually on the defence, only participating in outside affairs when the safety of the entire universe is at stake (see the Infinity Stone arc), while Talokan is on the offence, preparing for a full-scale attack on the world.
 (Where were they during Thanos’ attack on earth anyway?
 Minding their blue business.)

 Advertisement